All Episodes

 Just let Israel and Palestine kill each other.

-And by all appearances, that looks like sort of a happy medium where you're not super pro-Israel, you're not a psycho anti-Israel, you're you're just really focused on America.
+And by all appearances, that looks like sort of a happy medium where you're not super pro-Israel.

-But that belies the truth that of course the institutions, there's a major war being waged.
+But that belies the truth that, of course, the institutions, there's a major war being waged.

-Bari Weiss is gonna be running CBS.
+Barry Weiss is going to be running CBS.

 Harvard now has a Jewish president.

-During the Iran War, Charlie Kirk himself said, everybody just turn your phones off.
+During the Iran war, Charlie Kirk himself said, everybody just turn your phones off.

-The world is so crazy, everybody just pretend this isn't happening.
+Everybody just pretend this isn't happening.

-I saw other people say, you know, realistically, I think Oran McIntyre in his show with Tucker said, we really need to just focus on parochial concerns like the school board and things that actually affect our real lives.
+I saw other people say, you know, realistically, I think Oron McIntyre in his show with Tucker said, we really need to just focus on parochial concerns like the school board and things that actually affect our real lives.

 Although maybe they're trying to recapture people like Barry Weiss.

-But on the right, their message that they're pushing is this very calculated indifferentist position to just sort of say, let Israel handle everything.
+But on the right, their message that they're pushing is this very calculated. indifferentist position to just sort of say, let Israel handle everything.

 Let the Jewish Silicon Valley types, let them be the technocrats.